yomguy/Linux-realtime-config/README.md

 linux-RT-config
 ===============

-a config file for compiling a fast Linux RT aka "realtime preemptible kernel" for audio and video workstations.
+a config file and howtos for compiling a fast Linux RT aka "realtime preemptible kernel" for audio and video workstations.

 Why?
 ----